 The circle is primary to all of life and life process, similar to how the seasons follow a circular pattern.
 We can see the interconnectedness and interdependence to life.

 Harmony and Balance

 The world is constantly changing, but it works towards harmony and balance.
-It’s just like when people sing in harmony.
-The different individual voices blend together beautifully.
-We learn to balance when we ride a bicycle.
+It’s like when people sing in harmony, individual voices blend together beautifully.
+We learn balance when we ride a bicycle.
 We live in harmony and balance with our family, friends and neighbours when we respect each other’s differences and care for one another.